-If you or a loved one in the Chicago area has been injured in an accident on or involving a train, or on railroad property, the Stein & Shulman team is here to help.
+If you or a loved one in Chicago has been injured in an accident on or involving a train, or on railroad property, the Stein & Shulman team is here to help.
 Our experienced team of attorneys has over five decades of combined experience holding railroad operators and equipment manufacturers accountable for their negligent behavior.

 One of the first things we do when we take on a train injury case is gather evidence of exactly what caused your injury.
 We must be able to clearly link your injury to actions — or a lack of action — by the defendant.

-Most accidents involving trains, and even things like unsafe conditions inside a train station, are quickly cleaned up and repaired so other passengers are kept safe and travel is not disrupted.
+Most accidents involving trains, and even things like unsafe conditions inside a station, are quickly cleaned up and repaired so other passengers are kept safe and travel is not disrupted.
 This means the Stein & Shulman team is often digging into maintenance records, interviewing railroad employees, and combing through hours of security video footage to figure out what happened.
 We may also hire an accident reconstruction expert to assist us.

 Once we have evidence of what happened, we turn our attention toward gathering information about how much harm the accident caused.
 This means looking at your medical records, calculating how much money you have lost from not being able to work, and otherwise estimating the full amount of damages it is appropriate to ask the defendant to pay.